 Hard at her actual work, Renka ignored her, so her sister threw it away.
 Except the wet paper stuck to her fingers and wouldn’t come off.
-Flapping her arms around, she managed stick it to her nose.
+Flapping her arms around, she managed to get it stuck to her nose.
 The sight made their mother laugh.

 “Good heavens,” Renka muttered, as exasperated as she was amused.

 Just then, a loud pounding sound came from the direction of the front yard.
 The reverberations echoed from the main gate.
 Sitting in the main hall that led to the gate, smiling as he watched over the activity in the courtyard, their old manservant paled and glanced over his shoulder.